 It’s a dilemma many visitors face, Mumbai vs Delhi.
 You’re planning a trip to India but which city is better?
 The truth is they are both fantastic with plenty of reasons to visit, but they’re very different.
 I live in Delhi and love it, but I always enjoy my trips to Mumbai.
-Every time I visit Mumbai I wonder if I should move there.
+Every time I visit Mumbai it makes me wonder if I should move there.

 The two biggest cities in India share a friendly rivalry.
 Mumbaikars and Delhiites each think their city is superior, now it’s time for you to decide!
 This guide looks at Mumbai vs Delhi and everything you need to know to make a decision.